 I do like that this bin sits on the ground, making it accessible to beneficial worms, insects and micro-organisms.
 You can find them at most hardware stores and on Amazon.
 Often, city and county waste services will offer them at discount prices.

-Another option we use (yes we have two…we are very SERIOUS composters) is the Compost Tumbler which is a sealed container that can be turned to speed the decomposition process.
+Another option we use (yes we have two…we are very SERIOUS about making compost) is the Compost Tumbler which is a sealed container that can be turned to speed the decomposition process.

 These tumblers typically sit off of the ground and as such don't provide access to the beneficial worms, insects and other micro-organisms.
 However, it is very appealing to be able to turn your compost to aerate it on a regular basis, thus speeding the process.
 These tumblers can be found at most hardware stores and on Amazon.

 I have 2 of these compost buckets that I rotate and keep under my kitchen sink.
-It's my son's job to empty the compost bucket into the bin each night after dinner.
+It's my son's job to empty the bucket into our compost bin each night after dinner.
 By emptying it frequently we avoid the fruit flies that can accompany a compost bucket.

 However, I do keep a little fruit fly trap under my kitchen sink as well just in case these little pesky little critters do crop up.
 My fruit fly trap is nothing more than a bit of wine/beer/vinegar with just a drop of dish soap in a glass jar with small holes in the lid.
 I will also add a small piece of fruit to the jar.
 The flies go in through the holes and the small bit of soap ultimately makes them unable to fly.